wdawson/okta.github.io/_source/_posts/2018-04-16-add-auth-to-your-pwa-with-okta-and-stencil.md

 ​
 {% img blog/add-auth-to-stencil/CreateApplicationScreenSPA.png alt:"Create Application Screen SPA" width:"800" %}{: .center-image }
-​

 On the next screen, you’ll see the default settings provided by the single-page application template.
 Change the name of the application to something more descriptive, like "Stencil SPA".
 Also, change the base URIs and the login redirect URIs settings to use port 3333 because that’s where your application will be running.
 The rest of the default settings are fine.
 ​

 {% img blog/add-auth-to-stencil/ApplicationSettingStencil.png alt:"Application Settings Screen" width:"800" %}{: .center-image }

 ​
-Then click **Done** at the bottom.
+Click **Done** at the bottom.
 ​
-Once the application has been created, select it from the applications listing, and click on the **General** tab to view the general settings for your application.
+Select your newly created application from the listing, and click on the **General** tab to view the general settings.
 ​

 {% img blog/add-auth-to-stencil/GeneralSettingsClientId.png alt:"General Settings Client Id" width:"800" %}{: .center-image }